 Data protection is essential to innovation.
 Good practice in data protection is vital to ensure public trust in, engagement with and support for innovative uses of data in both the public and private sectors.

-The UK data protection regime is set out in the DPA 2018 and the GDPR (which also forms part of UK law).
+The UK data protection regime is set out in the DPA 2018 and the UK GDPR.